HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Prerequisites

-To leverage the new Search deployment, you need to have a DX deployment running inside Kubernetes.
-That deployment must at least contain DX Core, as it contains WCM and is used for ACL lookup.
+To use the capabilities of OpenSearch, it is required to have a DX deployment running inside Kubernetes.
+This DX deployment must at least contain DX Core because it contains the Web Content Manager (WCM) and is used for ACL lookup.

 ## Offered features / Limitations